 We have spoken with people and collected that information in a demand tracker, we have visited facilities and spoken with healthcare workers to learn more about their problems.
 The concerns for females are valid: there are no female vaccinators, the waiting time for getting the vaccine is too long… we need to make the system focus on the last mile of the public service provision, the demand.

-But things need to change more aggressively.
+But things need to change more.
 Let’s think about basic issues of the health system.
 Think about maternal mortality.
-The fact that a health system is not able to avoid a woman dying when she is doing something so inherent to her – becoming a mother, is really a catastrophic failure.
+The fact that a health system is not able to avoid a woman dying when she is doing something so inherent to her – becoming a mother, is a catastrophic failure.
 This is a basic emergency that health systems should solve and we need to be focused on solving it.

 But if we think about the root of these problems, you will definitely lead to family planning.
 The system has denied females the possibility to decide about themselves.
-We not only do not receive adequate family planning instruction during our lives, but even if you look at the most mainstream method of contraception – condoms, you realise how it is based on the willingness of the male using it.
+We not only do not receive adequate family planning instruction during our lives, but even if you look at mainstream methods of contraception – for instance condoms, you realise how it is based on the willingness of the male using it.
 We need to be much more aggressive about implementing modern contraceptive methods.
 But do you see someone focused on that?
 Not really.
 In very unequal societies like Peru or the countries we work on, the most unprivileged do not have a voice and nobody advocates for them.

 I have an example.
 I remember that when I was Minister, there were rumours that the president was going to ban alcohol to limit social gatherings and avoid the spread of COVID.
-You can’t imagine the amount of whatsapp messages I received because of that.
+You cannot imagine the number of whatsapp messages I received because of that.
 But nobody has ever reached out to me about improving learning outcomes in rural areas or reducing chronic malnutrition in the jungle areas in Peru.
 We need much more empathy in our societies and we need to understand that if we generate more opportunities for the less privileged, everybody will be better off.

 I have a lot of hope from the new generation who are much more committed to social values and eager to raise their voice for these “invisible” populations.